zevwoodstock/AsyncProx/Group Sparse Binary Distributed/Readme.md

 This problem focuses on the binary classification problem related to latent group lasso or lasso group overlap.
 The objective is to solve an optimization problem to find a sparse linear classifier by minimizing a specific objective function under given constraints.

+You can also use this folder to run a different optimisation problem from Sparse Linear Classifier, i.e. change the optimisation function.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Getting Started](#getting-started)